Privacy & Security 101

 Tough Mobile 2C also offers advanced AES encryption managed by a secure element chip that comes with a YubiKey 5 NFC token for two-factor authentication.

-All communications can be end-to-end encrypted using the built-in Bittium Secure Suite, which offers secure calls and messaging.
+All communications can be end-to-end encrypted using the built-in Bittium Secure Suite, making it a safe phone for calls and texts.
 Of course, the receiving device must also use the Secure Suite, so E2EE only works within Bittium’s ecosystem.

-The build quality is another strong suit; it meets IP67 and MIL-STD-810G standards for water and shock resistance.
-This toughness comes at the cost of design, though, so Tough Mobile 2C isn’t the best-looking phone considering the bulky footprint.
+The build quality is another strong suit of this highly encrypted phone; it meets IP67 and MIL-STD-810G standards for water and shock resistance.
+This toughness comes at the cost of design, though, so the Tough Mobile 2C isn’t the best-looking phone given its bulky footprint.

 As for the specs, they include some unimpressive figures: